 Conditions > Hand Numbness

-Identifying exactly where along the nerve pathway the compression is occurring is what allows Dr. Heaton to build a treatment plan that actually resolves the problem.
+This is why patients are sometimes told they have carpal tunnel and given a wrist brace, but never improve.
+If the real source is a compressed nerve root in the neck, the brace will never fix it.
+Identifying where along the nerve pathway the compression is occurring is what allows Dr. Heaton to build a plan that actually resolves the problem.

 Several underlying conditions can produce numbness, tingling, or weakness in the hands.
 The most common causes we evaluate and treat at our Tucson clinic include: